-Step 2 Use the Renter's School Property Tax Credit Table on page 27 to figure your credit.
+Step 2 Use the Renter's School Property Tax Credit Table below to figure your credit.
 If heat was included in your rent, use column 1 of the table.
 If heat was not included, use column 2.
 Fill in your credit on line 42a.